jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 		</article>
 	</div>

-Navigate to the holder page through your website navigation, or the "Preview" feature in the CMS.
+Navigate to the holder page through your website navigation or the "Preview" feature in the CMS.
 You should see a list of all projects now.
 Add `?flush=1` to the page URL to force a refresh of the template cache.

-To get a list of all projects, we've looped through the "Children" list, which is a relationship we didn't define explictly.
+To get a list of all projects we've looped through the "Children" list, which is a relationship we didn't define explictly.
-It is provided to us by the parent implementation, since projects are nothing other than children pages in the standard page hierarchy.
+It is provided to us by the parent implementation since projects are nothing other than children pages in the standard page hierarchy.

 ### Project Detail Template